Research drives what we do

 What is it?

-The Gradual Release of Responsibility model is fundamental to Cleverbean's instructional approach.
-All of our lessons are structured to enact the model, starting with 'Modelled', moving into 'Guided' and finally 'Independent' stages.
-We implement this model by demonstrating concepts explicitly, providing prompts, and guiding collaborative and independent practice.
+The Gradual Release of Responsibility model is fundamental to Cleverbean’s instructional approach.
+All of our lessons are structured to enact the model, starting with the ‘Modelled’ stage, moving into ‘Guided’, and finally the ‘Independent’ stage.
+We implement this model by demonstrating concepts explicitly providing prompts, and guiding collaborative and independent practice.

 The Science of Learning